This article covers:

-Kanban is a framework that is used for the implementation of agile during software development.
+Kanban is a framework that helps implement agile during software development.

-It requires full transparency between team members along with a realistic optimization of the tasks to maximize efficiency.
-This transparency is maintained through a visual representation and a productivity tool called the kanban board.
+It requires full transparency between team members and a realistic optimization of the tasks to maximize efficiency.
+This transparency comes through a visual representation and a productivity tool called the kanban board.

 Advantages of Kanban

-The core principle of kanban is to promote time efficiency and task planning.
-Kanban is very flexible.
-The changes outside the team do not hamper the work in progress.
+The core principle of Kanban is to promote time efficiency and task planning.
+Kanban is very flexible, and the changes outside the team do not hamper the work in progress.

-Since it is continuous in nature, product owners can prioritize tasks in kanban without disrupting the current work in progress.
+Since it is continuous, product owners can prioritize tasks in kanban without disrupting the current work in progress.
 Kanban teams continuously deliver products to their customers.

 Another benefit of the kanban framework is how it optimizes the cycle time so that teams can effectively predict the completion of tasks.
 Cycle time is a crucial metric for kanban teams because it measures the amount of time a single task takes in the workflow from start to finish.

-In comparison to scrum (another agile framework), kanban is flexible because it promotes changes and continuous delivery.
-There are also no roles (product owners, managers, etc) assigned to team members.
-Some teams combine the good parts of scrum and kanban.
-This blend of the two is called scrumban.
+No roles (product owners, managers, and so on) get assigned to team members.
+Some teams combine the good parts of scrum and Kanban.
+This blend of the two is called Scrumban.

 How to Start Implementing Kanban in Three Easy Steps

-We’ve seen that kanban is a flexible model because it accommodates the team’s needs conveniently.
+We’ve seen that kanban is a flexible model because it conveniently accommodates the team’s needs.
 Let’s look at how to start implementing kanban in a team.